 Then-Dodgers general manager Fred Claire disagrees.

-“Tommy’s Tommy,” Claire says.
+“Tommy’s Tommy,” Claire said of the celebrated manager, who passed away in January 2021.
 “He didn’t bump the umpire or anything.
 He manages with passion.
 That [argument] wasn’t any different than Tommy disputing any other near-play or call he didn’t agree with.
 It’s not as if a very mild manager went crazy.”

 What is not disputed is what came next: the baseballs.

 “They came raining down from the upper deck,” Mabry recalls.
 “And the next thing to come was the bottle of Jack [Daniels] that hit me.”

 Says Davidson: “I think I remember reading they gave out 35,000 baseballs that day.
 And I think pretty much all of them were on the field!
 I don’t think too many fans brought them home.”

 The players were called off the field.
 Mark Sweeney, then a rookie first baseman on the Cards, remembers watching from the dugout as the balls kept landing.

 They came raining down from the upper deck.
 And the next thing to come was the bottle of Jack [Daniels] that hit me.John Mabry

 “The grounds crew was picking up the balls with empty buckets,” he says.
 “They must have filled about 15-20 buckets.”